ndrakos/blog/_drafts/2020-12-04-SED_Methods_Part_II.md

 ---

 This is an up-to-date summary of the method I'm using to generate SEDs.
-The last summary was in <a href="https://ndrakos.github.io/blog/mocks/SED_Methods/">this post</a>, but there were some updates (e.g. <a href="https://ndrakos.github.io/blog/mocks/SED_Method_Updates/">here</a>).
+The last summary was in <a href="https://ndrakos.github.io/blog/mocks/SED_Methods/">this post</a>, and also there were some updates (e.g. <a href="https://ndrakos.github.io/blog/mocks/SED_Method_Updates/">here</a>).

 ## Method

-To begin, each galaxy has a redshift $$z$$ (from the lightcone generation), a mass, $$M$$ (from abundance matching), and a morphology (from scaling relations).
+To begin, each galaxy has a redshift $$z$$ (from the lightcone generation), a mass, $$M$$ (from abundance matching), and morphological properties (from scaling relations).
 Additionally, each galaxy is either labelled as star-forming (SF) or quiescent (Q), as sampled from the SMF.

 Given the cosmology, we can also calculate $$t_{\rm age}$$ which is the cosmological time at redshift $$z$$.